sphinxlab/toulbar2/docs/formats/cfnformat.rst

   - to use decimal and possibly negative costs.
   - to solve both minimization and maximization problems.
   - to debug your **.cfn** files: the parser gives a cause and line number when it fails.
-  - to use gzip-compressed files directly as input.
+  - to use gzip'd or xz compressed files directly as input (.cfn.gz and .cfn.xz).
   - to use dense descriptions for dense cost tables.

 In a **cfn** file, a Cost Function Network is described as a JSON object with extra freedom and extra constraints.